feast0101/healthy-food-pyramid-game/README.md

-# Healthy Eating Pyramid Game 🍎🥦🍞
+# Healthy Food Pyramid Game 🍎🥦🍞

 ## Objective
 The **Healthy Eating Pyramid Game** is an interactive, browser-based educational tool designed to teach children about nutrition and the importance of a balanced diet.